mattchley/learningComputer/Problems/Stack Problem 3-Evaluate Reverse Polish Notation.md

 ## Notes
 1. Youtube vid for a guided view :https://www.youtube.com/watch?v=xWSO1PF8AwI
-2. this can be done with a if/else statement but
+2. this can be done with a if/else statement but i figured it might be cleaner to ready with the switch statement